How to Teach your Baby to Self-Soothe to Sleep (Without any crying)

 Step 1.
 Practice at the right age and moment

-Starting from 4-6 months and up is easiest - see below for more on timing.
-This is the age when your baby has matured and developed enough to be able to learn self-settling well.
+Starting from 4-6 months is possible.
+See below for more on when to start self-soothing practice.
+This is the age when most babies have matured and developed enough to start self-settling well.

 Step 2.
 Have an optimal sleep environment

-Cozy, dim, well-aired, pleasant and frankly a bit boring.
+Cozy, soft light, well-aired, pleasant and frankly a bit boring.
 The ideal sleep-encouraging environment is simple and, same as for us adults, ideally very welcoming and peaceful at the same time.

 Step 3.
 Ensure a peaceful start of the night